 Federal Housing Sign-On!

-Sign-on to our letter calling on our NY Congressional delegation to protect and expand federal housing resources including HUD programs and the Low-Income Housing Tax Credit (LIHTC).
-Use the form below to add your organization to the letter.
+NYHC and over 100 elected official and organization partners sent a letter calling on our NY Congressional delegation to protect and expand federal housing resources including HUD programs and the Low-Income Housing Tax Credit (LIHTC).

-See the text of the letter below or the pdf draft attached here.
+See the text of the letter below or see the final pdf here.

 Dear Members of the New York Congressional Delegation,

-The New York Housing Conference and the undersigned organizations write to urge you to protect and expand federal housing resources that are crucial to keeping constituents all over this state stably housed – including HUD programs and the Low-Income Housing Tax Credit (LIHTC).
+The New York Housing Conference and the undersigned organizations and elected officials write to urge you to protect and expand federal housing resources that are crucial to keeping constituents all over this state stably housed – including U.S. Department of Housing and Urban Development (HUD) programs and the Low-Income Housing Tax Credit (LIHTC).
+We are also deeply concerned by efforts from DOGE and the administration to bypass Congress, impound appropriated funds and their plans to eliminate half of HUD staff which will hobble the agency, severely impacting program delivery and hurting HUD’s partners in real estate, community development and lending- but ultimately these actions will be most harmful to renters and homeowners relying on HUD programs.

 This Congress and Administration were elected by voters who were overwhelmingly motivated by economic concerns.
 However, while housing costs are the main driver of inflation and a household’s greatest expense, we have seen no meaningful federal action to lower housing costs.
 In the meantime, the affordable housing crisis is worsening by the day, driving up homelessness and creating a mounting cost burden for families in every state.
 The nationwide housing shortage is estimated to have reached 4.5 million homes.
 Nowhere in the country can a full-time minimum-wage worker afford a two-bedroom rental.
 In New York, renters need to make almost $45 per hour to afford a two-bedroom rental – $53 per hour if they live in the New York City Metro Area.
 And in every single region across New York state, more than 40 percent of renters are cost burdened – paying at least 30% of their income on rent.